 We’re in the middle of a performance season--that time of year where dancers are constantly applying and removing stage makeup for dress rehearsals and performances.

 I want to share some of my favorite skin care tricks that can help keep your skin looking and feeling healthy.

 Sometimes constant use of makeup can cause buildup in pores, and the overuse of makeup removers and scrubs can leave skin feeling dry and irritated.
-When my skin needs exfoliation, I like to make my own homemade facial mask and it involves two simple ingredients that are found in any kitchen: baking powder and honey.
+When my skin needs exfoliation, I like to make my own homemade facial mask and it involves two simple ingredients that are found in any kitchen: baking soda and honey.

-Baking Powder Mask
+Baking Soda Mask

-1 Tablespoon of baking powder
+1 Tablespoon of baking soda

 1 ½ tablespoons of honey

 *If you feel like an extra cleanse, add a ¼ teaspoon of lemon juice

 Method: Wash your face and pat it dry.
 Pour the baking soda in a bowl first and then add the honey.
 If you’re adding the lemon juice, be sure to stir the mixture first and then stir in the lemon juice.
 If you choose not to add the lemon, run your fingers under some water and drip a few drops (you don’t need much) over the baking soda and honey before you start stirring.
 The water will make it easier to stir.